How Outsourcing Works in Malaysia

 So in a nutshell, we will make sure that your firm meets all the bookkeeping and accounting requirements as per the Inland Revenue Board of Malaysia (IRBM).

 With our services, you get a dedicated account manager – providing both continuity and familiarity – will assess your business’ accounting needs; review and organize all your financial documents to maintain your accounts ledgers in a systematic manner; deliver your financial statements in accordance with the statutory guidelines; and finally, monitor any statutory compliance issues that may arise from time-to-time.
 With a team of experienced chartered accountants and tax experts, we are a market leader in all accounting and tax statutory matters relating to the Malaysian jurisdiction.

-- There is no capital duty payable; employee’s income is taxed by the employer under a pay-as-you-earn scheme and remitted to IRBM; and a real property tax is levied on “quit” rents by different Malaysian states at varying rates.
+- There is no capital duty payable; an employee’s income is taxed by the employer under a pay-as-you-earn scheme and remitted to IRBM, and a real property tax is levied on “quit” rents by different Malaysian states at varying rates.